rubymonsters/ruby-for-beginners/source/10-writing_methods/02-definition.md

 our method can accept one single thing (object).

 The next line is the block of code that our method has ("encapsulates").
 This is also referred to as the *method body*.
+In our case that's just one single line because the operation that our method encapsulates is very simple.
+Other methods (think of `sort`, defined on Arrays) would require more code, and are longer.

 Inside the method body the arguments are known as local variables: You can see how the code in our method body uses the variable name `number`.